-Changing Oil In Your Class C Motorhome Will Protect Your RV Investment...
-So, How Often Should You Change Your Oil?
+Changing Oil In A Motorhome Will Protect Your RV Investment

-So, it appears that if you are using a natural petroleum product that requires you to change your oil every 3 months, you are kind of spinning your wheels... no pun intended!
+So, it appears that if you are using the best natural petroleum product available; this will dictate that you to change this, "best motor oil" every 3 months.
+Are you, therefore,kind of spinning your wheels... no pun intended!

 Well, changing oil is not my most favorite thing to do, so for the last couple of years, I've begun using synthetic products when I change my oil.
 The synthetics simply will not degrade as fast as your natural oils.
 This is due, in large part, to the uniform molecular structure that makes up this oil.